barbourww/barbourww.github.io/research/index.md

 * PostgreSQL database

-## Management of shared e-scooter parking"
+## Management of shared e-scooter parking

 Proliferation of shared urban mobility devices (SUMDs), particularly dockless e-scooters, has created opportunities for users desiring efficient, short trips.
 Simultaneously, these devices have raised management challenges for cities and regulators in terms of safety, infrastructure, and parking.
 There is a need in some high-demand areas for dedicated parking locations for dockless e-scooters and other devices.